Bjeaurn/custom-training-kadaster-advanced-angular/presentation.md

 dataUnassigned$ = this.loadUnassignedGebruikers(this.projectNumber, this.projectTypeCode)
                         .pipe(takeUntilDestroyed());

 // What about now?
-This is even still considering that the underlying call is possibly a Hot Observable and may emit more then one value.
-Which it probably does not as it's just a REST call?
+// This is still considering that the underlying
+// call is possibly a Hot Observable and may emit more
+// then one value.
+Which it probably does not as it's
+// just a REST call?
 Let's take it a step further.
 ```

 ----